Silent Parade

 The Negro Silent Protest Parade, commonly known as the Silent Parade, was a political protest in New York City on July 28, 1917.
 The primary objective of the march was to draw national attention to the widespread racial violence and entrenched systemic discrimination endured by African Americans.
 It was organized in direct response to a series of racially motivated attacks in 1916 and 1917, including the East St. Louis massacre and lynchings in Waco and Memphis.

-The parade was organized by a coalition of African American groups, led by the recently formed NAACP.
+The parade was organized by a coalition of African American groups, led by the recently-formed NAACP.
 Starting at 57th Street, the parade route proceeded down Fifth Avenue, ending at Madison Square.
 It was a silent procession, with an estimated 8,000 to 15,000 African American participants marching in protest, accompanied by a muffled drum beat.

 The event was widely publicized and drew attention to violence against African Americans.
-Organizers hoped the parade would prompt the federal government to enact anti-lynching legislation, but President Woodrow Wilson did not act on their demands.
+Organizers hoped the parade would prompt the federal government to enact anti-lynching legislation.
+However, President Woodrow Wilson did not act on their demands.
 Federal legislation was required because Southern states often refused to prosecute lynchings under existing state statutes that outlawed murder, kidnapping, and assault.
 (Note: In the United States, federal law generally does not include statutes outlawing common crimes like theft, murder, or assault – instead, those crimes are prosecuted by state prosecutors under state laws.
 Prosecutors in Southern states often refused to prosecute lynchings.
 African Americans hoped for federal anti-lynching legislation, thus enabling federal prosecutors to prosecute lynchings.
 Creating a federal law to criminalize lynching was not straightforward, because the 10th Amendment limits federal laws to topics listed in the Constitution, effectively proscribing federal laws for ordinary crimes like murder or assault.
 Efforts to enact anti-lynching legislation therefore relied on the 14th Amendment, which empowered the federal government to ensure that black citizens were treated equally under the law.
 The pertinent clause of the 14th Amendment reads: "...nor shall any State deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws."
 Another constitutional avenue to implement federal civil rights legislation was the Commerce Clause.)
 The federal government would not pass an anti-lynching law until 2022, when the Emmett Till Antilynching Act was passed.